 - A MBM to ruminants-ban was introduced in July 1994.
-There was no evidence presented of a recall of MBM or of MBM containing compound cattle feed from farms or from the distribution network.
-Therefore the following conclusions were reached: - Initially, when the MBM-ban was implemented in 1994, the compliance was probably low (<30%), since no special measures had been taken to avoid cross-contamination. - In 1996, checks for compliance were initiated, and hence, it is assumed, that the compliance increased (to 30-70%).
-However, the EU Commission veterinary inspection report from February 1998 to Belgium and the EU FVO- report from 12/98 to LUX revealed that cross-contamination did still occur.
+There was no evidence presented of a recall of MBM or of MBM containing compound cattle feed from farms or from the distribution network or for compliance with the ban.
+Therefore the following realistic worst case assumption were made: - Initially, when the MBM-ban was implemented in 1994, the compliance was assumed to have been low (<30%), since no special measures had been taken to avoid cross-contamination. - In 1996, checks for compliance were initiated, and hence, it is assumed, that the compliance increased (to 30-70%).
+However, the FVO-report from February 1998 revealed that cross-contamination did still occur. - According to the country experts, measures were taken after the inspection in 1998 to reduce the risk of cross-contamination.
+It is assumed that the measures taken will improve the situation, but additional information on this issue would be required.